Stoat: Distribution and habitat

 The stoat has a circumboreal range throughout North America, Europe, and Asia.
 The stoat in Europe is found as far south as 41ºN in Portugal, and inhabits most islands with the exception of Iceland, Svalbard, the Mediterranean islands and some small North Atlantic islands.
 In Japan, it is present in central mountains (northern and central Japanese Alps) to northern part of Honshu (primarily above 1,200 m) and Hokkaido.
 Its vertical range is from sea level to 3000 m.
 In North America, it is found throughout Alaska and western Yukon to most of Arctic Canada east to Greenland.
 Throughout the rest of North America, as well as parts of Nunavut, including Baffin Island and some islands in southeast Alaska, it is replaced by M. richardsonii.

 Stoats have been present in Orkney, north of Scotland, since 2010, where they are a predator of the Orkney vole and native bird populations.
 In 2018, a stoat eradication plan, the Orkney Native Wildlife Project, was applied across the archipelago.

-By 2024 the Orkney Native Wildlife Project had spent £7.9m trapping more than 6,300 stoats.
+By 2024 the Orkney Native Wildlife Project had spent £7.9m trapping more than 6,300 stoats, and facilitating recovery in the islands' populations of Orkney voles, curlews, hen harriers and waders.